TilBlechschmidt/WebGrid/docs/contribute/dev-environment.md

 ### Building the images locally

-To build the images using the local code run use one of the following commands:
+To build the images using the local code use one of the following commands:

 ```bash
 # Build all images